myjourneyspeaks/myjourneyspeaks/README.md

 ## Tools

 - Ubuntu OS
-- Lazyvim, Obsidian
+- Lazyvim IDE

 ---

 ## A Bit About Me

-- I love solving problems
+- Solving Problems
-- I love Computers
+- Not a nerd btw

 <!--
 **myjourneyspeaks/myjourneyspeaks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.